DTJF/libpruio/ReadMe.md

 - TSC_ADC_SS: Touch Screen Controler and Analog-to-Digital Convertor SubSystem (or just ADC)
 - TIMER: Timers 4 to 7 (TIMER, PWM)

-The driver supports three run modi
+The driver supports three run modes

 - IO mode: digital and analog lines, sloppy timing controlled by the host,
 - RB mode: digital and analog lines, accurate ADC timing controlled by the PRU,